First Mods: Where to Start

-The most popular Tune M1 accessories are Southco compression door latches ($30, 15-minute install), a MaxxAir roof vent fan (order from Tune at configuration time), LED strip lighting, and 80/20 aluminum extrusion for interior organization.
-Start with these before moving to custom builds, they make the biggest difference in day-to-day usability.
+The most popular Tune M1 accessories are Southco compression door latches, a MaxxAir roof vent fan (order from Tune at configuration time), LED strip lighting, and 80/20 aluminum extrusion for interior organization.
+Start with these before moving to custom builds.
+They make the biggest difference in day-to-day usability.

-• Powered roof vent fan (MaxxAir, factory-installed by Tune).
+- Powered roof vent fan (MaxxAir, installed by Tune).
 The single biggest comfort upgrade.
 Temperature and condensation control in a small enclosed space matters more than almost anything else.
-Order it at configuration time.
-Tune cuts the hole and installs it before it ships.
+It's an optional add-on, ordered at configuration time.
+Tune cuts the hole and installs it as part of your build.

-• LED lighting, 12V LED strip along the ceiling rail transforms nighttime usability.
+- LED lighting.
+12V LED strip along the ceiling rail transforms nighttime usability.
 Warm white (2700–3000K) is more livable than cool white.
-Takes an hour to install.
+A straightforward afternoon install.

-• Privacy shades / window covers: sleep quality in camp is dramatically better with blackout coverage.
+- Privacy shades / window covers.
+Sleep quality in camp is much better with blackout coverage.
 DIY reflectix cut-to-fit or aftermarket window covers.

 80/20 Interior Buildout